copsTvFan/cops-episode-guide/guide.md

   everything.
 The car doesn't interest them though, it doesn't meet their requirements.
 It's a nice old colonial house though.
 Mike limps around, says he lived there 11 years and is going to have to sell it.
 He takes him to the safe where the combo is right 3 times to 73.
-John opens it and asks, “it won't blow up in my face will it?”
+John opens it and asks, "it won't blow up in my face will it?"
 There is a bunch of money, some rocks, not much.
 Mike calls Jose to make a deal.
 John says he has to make a decision to take his kids to a foster home and is it the best things for the kids?
 They just lost their mom, maybe they'll take the kids for a little while to wake